aermosina86-sudo/fontanadelnettuno/sparql.md

 For this reason, the query required manual filtering.
 The most relevant results for this project are the resources connected to Bologna, especially the resources labelled **“Fontana del Nettuno”** and **“Fontana del Nettuno, detta del Gigante.”**

-This query is useful for the project because it shows that the representation of the Fontana del Nettuno is distributed across several labels and resource types.
+This query shows that the representation of the Fontana del Nettuno is distributed across several labels and resource types.
 It also suggests a possible information gap: the relationship between the standard name **“Fontana del Nettuno”** and the alternative denomination **“detta del Gigante”** could be made more explicit in RDF.

 ## Query 5 — General search for “fontana” entities